Vol. III - Appendix K

 Naomi married Charles James Robinson on 11 April 1903 at St Jude's South Kensington.
 Charles was a 30 year old painter of 21 Blenheim Street, Chelsea, son of George Robinson, builder.
 Naomi gives her address as 23 Collingham Road, but no occupation is given.
 Her father William Jarman was a wheelwright.

 In 1911 they were living at 67 Hazelbury Road, Fulham where 38 year old Charles was working as a house painter.
+They had been married for nine years and had two children:

 • Emily Dorothy Robinson.
 Baptised 23 October 1904 at St, Dionis, Parsons Green,